EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Results

 \section{Results}

-1438 T1 MR images were used for training from the following datasets: the Human Connectome Project(HCP)~\cite{glasser2013minimal}, CC359~\cite{souza2018open} and NFBS~\cite{puccio2016preprocessed}.
-The images were first transformed to the RAS+ coordinate space with voxel resolution of 1mm $\times$ 1mm $\times$ 1mm by using the affine matrix given with the image file to match the resolution in each image.
-The images were then padded to a shape of (256, 256, 256) and resized to (128, 128, 128) to keep the resolution constant (now 2mm per each voxel dimension) while having an identical shape necessary for deep learning models.
-The provided labels of the datasets were used for training.
-For testing purposes, 6 images from the IXI dataset~\cite{ixi} were used.
-The labels were created by first running BET~\cite{bet}, then ITK-SNAP~\cite{itksnap} and DIPY Horizon\cite{garyfallidis2014dipy, fury} was used for manually correcting the errors.

-Augmentation has been known to force the model to learn structural components.
-It is particularly important for medical images due to the lack of data.
-For intensity augmentation, we have used scaling and shifting of values to add random noise.
-For transformation augmentation, rotation and translation were used.
-This was to compensate for most of the minor differences T1 weighted images might have when in the same coordinate space.
-Augmentation was performed randomly on the training data each time it was loaded to improve generality without increasing the size of the training dataset.

 Evaluation between models was done with three metrics.
-Dice Coefficient and Jaccard Index were selected to measure the similarity of the prediction to the ground truth.
-While both are used for evaluation of image segmentation, Dice Coefficient adds more weight to the True Positives than Jaccard Index. \citet{aydin2021usage} suggests an error exists in ranking segmentation results using Average Hausdorff Distance, due to the inconsistency in the segment size between predictions that is used as one of the denominators.
-They provide a balanced version of the equation they call Balanced Average Hausdorff Distance, which replaces the prediction segment size with the ground truth segment size for consistency.
-Therefore we chose Balanced Average Hausdorff Distance to measure a more stable average surface distance error.
+The Dice Coefficient and Jaccard Index were selected to measure the similarity of the prediction to the ground truth.
+While both are used for the evaluation of image segmentation, Dice Coefficient adds more weight to the True Positives than Jaccard Index.
+Hausdorff Distance was used to measure the surface distance error.
+Higher scores are better for Dice Coefficient and Jaccard Index.
+For Hausdorff Distance, lesser scores are better.